1 woman killed, 4 others wounded in Miami-Dade shooting

-MIAMI (AP) – Miami-Dade police are seeking the assailant who fatally shot one woman and wounded four others in a parking lot.
+MIAMI (AP) – Miami-Dade police are seeking the assailant who fatally shot one woman, wounded two others and left another two hospitalized with injuries suffered trying to escape the chaos that erupted in a parking lot.

 STORIES THAT OTHERS ARE CLICKING ON